Sanktrex99/airbnb-clone/README.md

+# Demo of My Clone
+# myairbnb-clone.netlify.app

+This clone actually should be deployed on Vercel but I turned to my trusted agent NETLIFY.

 # Next.js + Tailwind CSS Example

 This example shows how to use [Tailwind CSS](https://tailwindcss.com/) [(v2.2)](https://blog.tailwindcss.com/tailwindcss-2-2) with Next.js.
 It follows the steps outlined in the official [Tailwind docs](https://tailwindcss.com/docs/guides/nextjs).